 3.- Grass Growth at Moorepark

 Weeks 6 to 13 show above average grass growth at Moorepark during 2012 (figure 7).
 A huge drop in grass growth occurs through weeks 24-28.
 The grass growth increases above average from weeks 30-38.
-The cumulative weekly sum of grass growth at Moorepark illustrates clearly how grass growth varied in 2012 compared to the LTA (1981-2010) and the average of the period.
-Grass growth begins above average for 2012 but the total grass growth by the end of the season in 2012 is approximately 18750 t DM/ha, while the LTA and average of the period read approximately 2020 t DM/ha.
+The weekly grass growth at Moorepark illustrates clearly how the grass growth pattern varied in 2012 compared to the LTA (1981-2010) and the average of the period.

 Figure 7.
 Comparison of the weekly grass growth of 2012, the average of the period analysed (1981-2015), and the LTA 1981-2010.